 It’s been an eventful summer.
 I have moved to Brussels, in Belgium.
-I’m slowly starting to work on music again – so many things have happened… some good, some not-so-good, that have kept my mind elsewhere.
+I’m slowly starting to work on music again – so many things have happened, that have kept my mind elsewhere.

 I have been using this time as a stranger in a foreign country to make some research and putting ideas together.
 Me and Julie Slick have started writing new music for the next EchoTest album (she did start sending ideas several months ago… I just wasn’t ready to work on them).
 She is currently on tour with Adrian Belew.
 We will dwell into it when she gets back home.
 Other than that, I’m helping a friend producing her brand new EP, contributing arrangements and “treatments” (that word implies so many things) to her songs.